raj23manj/springBoot/jokesapp/README.md

                 spring.profiles.active=qa

           * if new properties are updated and pushed to git, need to restart the services. we can automate this
-          * there is a refresh link to do, in the service which uses config server like limits service, need actuator => 100
+          * there is a refresh link to do without restarting service, in the service which uses config server like limits service, need actuator => 100
             - disable the security on the actuators end-points
             - localhost:8080/actuator/refresh
+          * if multiple instances of the service are running, then we need to indivudually hit the url one by one, to avoid this and make one call so that all instances get refreshed, we need to use spring-cloud-bus

       * Feign - RestFul Service Cleint, makes Easier to call REST Service using Rest Template using Proxy => 77
         1) Used for writing easier restful clients